London-based Maida Smiles has invested £60,000 in cutting-edge machinery to boost its world-class dental services.

 Why 3D visualization is so important?

-3D visualization plays an important role locating the origin of pain or disease, alongside the detection, measurement and treatment of tumors in the jaw.
+3D visualization plays an important role in locating the origin of pain or disease, alongside the detection, measurement and treatment of tumours in the jaw.
 It further helps compute data for bone structure and health, reconstructive surgery, root canal therapy, bone graft and the evaluation of sinus, jaw or nasal cavity concerns.

 “Separately, our intraoral scanner system will simplify and speed up the modelling of oral cavities aiding restorative work.
-Crucially, it will also help our patients visualize their new smiles, with ultra-fast processing times performing full arch scans in 60 seconds.
+It will also help our patients visualize their new smiles, with ultra-fast processing times performing full arch scans in 60 seconds.
 Intraoral digital scans provide highly accurate dental measurements, and we will use the system in conjunction with eLAB photo imaging software to improve the accuracy and precision of cosmetic work.

-“The eLAB system is very important because it helps us achieve more consistent and reliable shade matching results compared to the more conventional use of shade guides.
+“The eLAB system is very important because it helps us achieve more consistent and reliable shade-matching results compared to the more conventional use of shade guides.
 This unique approach is fast becoming the new standard for shade management in restorative dentistry.
 Its universal nature also offers applications in purely clinical areas as well, such as for the selection of direct composites or for monitoring and documenting tooth bleaching.”

 More functions in-house